openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 ### xDrip+ version depending on G6 transmitter serial no.

-If your G6 transmitter serial no. is starting with **80 or 81** use xDrip+ nightly 2019/05/18 or newer.
+For G6 transmitters manufactured after fall/end of 2018 please make sure to use at least the [master dated 2019/05/18](https://jamorham.github.io/#xdrip-plus).

-If your G6 transmitter serial no. is starting with **8G** use xDrip+ nightly 2019/08/19 or newer.
+If your Dexcom G6 transmitter's serial no. is starting with 8G... try [nightly build 2019/07/28 or later](https://github.com/NightscoutFoundation/xDrip/releases).

 ### Dexcom specific settings